 - An animal runs into your car.

-- An animal burrows into your car (sounds crazy, but sometimes raccoons tear into seat cushions, or rodents make nests under the hood.)
+- An animal burrows into your car (It sounds crazy, but raccoons can tear into seat cushions and rodents can chew wires under the hood.)
 Depending on the circumstances, coverage may apply.

 See a comparison of comprehensive vs. collision.

 Because comprehensive and collision only cover vehicle damage, claims for medical bills after hitting a deer would be covered by your medical payments coverage or your personal injury protection (PIP) coverage — if you have either.
 Regardless, be sure to give your health insurance information to your health care providers.
 The injury-related coverage your auto insurance provides could pale in comparison to your total medical bills, and health insurance can help cover the difference.

 What to do if you hit a deer

 Move your vehicle to the side of the road, away from the animal

 Turn on your car's hazard lights and remain in the vehicle until it's safe to exit.